Modeling Human Driving Behavior through Generative Adversarial Imitation Learning

 Since the worst-case cost function is found by solving a maximization problem in eq. (\ref{eqn:worst_case_cost}), the overall objective function can be rewritten as:

 \Cref{eqn:apprenticeship_learning} establishes a general framework for defining apprenticeship learning algorithms.
-To use this framework, we must provide: a cost function class $\mathcal{C}$, and an optimization algorithm.
+To use this framework, we need a cost function class $\mathcal{C}$, and an optimization algorithm.

 The unknown, true cost function is typically assumed to be a linear combination of known functions that are called basis cost functions.
-Classic apprenticeship learning algorithms~\cite{abbeel2004apprenticeship,syed2008game} restrict $\mathcal{C}$ to convex sets given by linear combinations of basis cost functions.
-However, when the true cost function does not lie within the cost function classes, we lose the guarantee that the learning agent will perform no worse than the expert.
+Classic apprenticeship learning algorithms~\citep{abbeel2004apprenticeship,syed2008game} restrict $\mathcal{C}$ to convex sets given by linear combinations of basis cost functions.
+However, if the true cost function does not belong to the cost function class, we cannot guarantee that our agent will perform no worse than the expert.